U.S. blames China, Russia for cyber espionage

 Information and communications technology, military technologies such as unmanned aerial vehicles, and civilian technologies such as clean energy, and healthcare and pharmaceuticals are areas that may be of interest as foreign cyber espionage targets, the report said.

-The National Science Foundation said research and development spending by U.S. government, industry and universities was $398 billion (248 billion pounds) in 2008.
+The National Science Foundation said research and development spending by U.S. government, industry and universities was $398 billion in 2008.
 But there are no reliable gauges for how much is stolen through cyber spying.

 "This is a quiet menace to our economy with notably big results," Bryant said.
 "Trade secrets developed over thousands of working hours by our brightest minds are stolen in a split second and transferred to our competitors."